From Georgia's Public Men of 1902-04, by Thomas W. Loyless.

 Being born into an affluent family Germanicus Tigner received the benefit of an excellent education, attending private schools in the Atlanta area as well as the Jonesboro Academy in Jonesboro, Georgia.
 Remarked by the History of Savannah and Southern Georgia Vol. II as a "young man of excellent mental attainments, eminently capable and intelligent", Tigner was named as the official court stenographer of the Chattahoochee County Circuit Court when he was barely out of his teens, and subsequently held this post from 1876 to 1892.

-In the November 1901 election Tigner won a second term in the Georgia State House of Representatives, serving in the session of 1902-04.
+In the November 1901 election, Tigner won a second term in the Georgia State House of Representatives, serving on the committees on the Judiciary, Manufactures, and Military Affairs during the session of 1902-04.
 In 1909 he was appointed by then Governor (and former U.S. Secretary of the Interior) Hoke Smith as judge of the city court of Columbus, Georgia.
 Tigner was elected to a term of his own as Judge in 1912, being noted by the History of Savannah and South Georgia Vol. II as winning the election "by an overwhelming majority, receiving a flattering vote that proved his popularity with all classes of people."
-It is unknown how long Tigner served as judge, although he is still listed as the incumbent office-holder in the 1927 edition of the Georgia Official and Statistical Register.
+It is unknown how long Tigner served as a judge, although he is still listed as the incumbent office-holder in the 1927 edition of the Georgia Official and Statistical Register.

 Portrait courtesy of "The Rockford Blog".